International Day to End Impunity for Crimes against Journalists

 Worryingly, less than one in ten cases committed against media workers over the past decade has led to a conviction.
 This impunity emboldens the perpetrators of the crimes and at the same time has a chilling effect on society including journalists themselves.
 Impunity breeds impunity and feeds into a vicious cycle.

-According to the 2016 UNESCO Director-General’s Report on the Safety of Journalists and the Danger of Impunity, eight per cent of the 827 cases of killings of journalists from 2006-2015 have been reported as resolved.
-Forty percent of the cases are considered as “ongoing”, meaning that either a police or judicial enquiry is reportedly still underway, or the cases have been archived or deemed to be unresolved.
-In 51 percent of the cases, either no information was received or the Member State in whose jurisdiction the killing occurred sent only an acknowledgment of receiving the Director-General’s request.
+According to the World Trends in Freedom of Expression and Media Development Report 2017/2018, 10 per cent of the 930 cases of killings of journalists from 2006-2016 have been reported as resolved.
+33 per cent of the cases are considered as ongoing, meaning that either a police or judicial enquiry is reportedly still underway, or the cases have been archived or deemed to be unresolved.
+In 57 per cent of the cases, either no information was received or the Member State in whose jurisdiction the killing occurred sent only an acknowledgment of receiving the Director-General’s request.

 When attacks on journalists remain unpunished, a very negative message is sent that reporting the “embarrassing truth” or “unwanted opinions” will get ordinary people in trouble.
 Furthermore, society loses confidence in its own judiciary system which is meant to protect everyone from attacks on their rights.
 Perpetrators of crimes against journalists are thus emboldened when they realize they can attack their targets without ever facing justice.

 Society as a whole suffers from impunity.
 The kind of news that gets “silenced” is exactly the kind that the public needs to know.
 Information is quintessential in order to make the best decisions in their lives, be it economic, social or political.
 This access to reliable and quality information is the very cornerstone of democracy, good governance, and effective institutions.